 Join us as we study through 2 Peter verse by verse.
-Our discussion questions, teaching points, and applications can help you or your small group get the most out of this book as you grow in understanding and obedience.
+Our discussion questions, verse by verse commentary, and applications can help you or your small group get the most out of this book as you grow in understanding and obedience.

-2 Peter 2:10-22 Inductive Bible Study With Discussion Questions and Teaching Points for Groups
+2 Peter 2:10-22 Inductive Bible Study With Discussion Questions and Verse by Verse Commentary for Groups

 I. The depravity of false teachers (12-16)